General Family & Consumer Sciences Master’s Degrees

 Featured schools near , edit

-The following table shows the number of diplomas awarded in consumer science at each degree level.
+In the most recent reporting year, 2,227 students earned theirGeneral Family & Consumer Sciences majors across all award levels.
+The following table shows the number of diplomas awarded in General Family & Consumer Sciences at each degree level.

 | Education Level | Number of Grads |